Flemingsburg in Fleming County, Kentucky — The American South (East South Central)

 James J. Andrews

 Location.
 38° 25.368′ N, 83° 43.989′ W. Marker is in Flemingsburg, Kentucky, in Fleming County.
 Marker is at the intersection of North Main Cross Street (State Highway 57) and Main Street, on the right when traveling north on North Main Cross Street.
+Located on the opposite side of the street from the county courthouse.
 Touch for map.
-Located on the opposite side of the street from the county courthouse.
 Marker is in this post office area: Flemingsburg KY 41041, United States of America.
+Touch for directions.

 1. Andrews Raid